 Yes, you can use your credit card for online gambling.
 Just like any other form of internet purchase, just type in your numbers, press a few buttons and away you go!
 If you're dreaming of winning big online, you're first going to have to open an account and deposit some of your own funds in order to get the ball rolling.
 Different gambling sites often accept varying brands of credit cards, so be sure to check with each individual casino.

 Yes, using a credit card for online gambling is safe.
-In fact, using a credit card to pay for goods online is often the most secure method of carrying out an online payment.
+In fact, using a credit card to pay for goods online is often the most secure method of carrying out an online casino payment.
 When it comes to online casinos, you actually couldn't be better off than by using that piece of shiny plastic.

 Credit cards are often more secure than debit cards as credit card companies tend to offer more protection against fraud.
 If you do fall victim to any type of fraud when spending money online, many times a credit card company simply cancels the payment so you don't lose out.
 Any fraudulent activity using a debit card can cause complications, as the balance is withdrawn from your bank and into the account of the fraudster almost immediately.